akvankorlaar/blog-articles/published/Deep Learning Introduction 2.md

 # Entropy

 **Entropy** is a measure with which the amount of information can be quantified.
 It is a cornerstone of information theory and very fundamentall to much of science in general.
 The basic intuition behind entropy is that events that are likely to occur do not contain alot of information, whereas events that are unlikely to occur contain alot of information.
 In this way, entropy can be also seen as a measure of uncertainty: the higher the uncertainty, the higher the entropy.

 Entropy is commonly measured in bits.
 A bit can either be a 0 or 1.
 With more bits you can encode more information.
 A way to think about bits as containers of information, is to ask:

 "How many yes/no questions do I need to answer to know the exact state of an event?"

 In order to explain this using an example, suppose you had a switch with 2 settings: on or off.
 At any time the switch can only be in one of these two settings.
 How many questions do you need to know the current setting of the switch?
-The answer is: exactly one.
+The answer is: one.
 Why?
-You only need to ask on yes/no question: 'is the switch on?'.
+You only need to ask one yes/no question:

+"Is the switch on?"

 Now suppose we set the switch at a random setting, how much uncertainty is there of its position?
 50% uncertainty, because the setting can either be 'on', or 'off'.

 The formula for entropy, when measured in bits, is given as: